Rights and Responsibilities

 Responsibilities of the Students

-The choice and initiative to request reasonable accommodations rests with the student.
-The students are responsible for providing documentation to verify their disability and to follow the procedures for receiving those accommodations.
-Failure to follow those procedures can result in a delay or inability to receive the services needed.
+Students must initiate the process when requesting accommodations.
+Students are responsible for providing documentation to verify his/her disability and to follow the procedures for receiving those accommodations.
+Failure to follow these procedures can result in a delay in receiving the requested accommodations.

-- Provide appropriate documentation and verification of disability to the director of disability services.
+- Provide appropriate documentation and verification of disability to the Director of ODS.

-- Arrange a meeting with the director at the beginning of each semester or as soon as a service is necessary to request accommodations.
+- Arrange a meeting with the director at the beginning of each semester or as soon as an academic adjustment is necessary to request accommodations.

-- Give professors a copy of the accommodation letter to verify your disability and communicate the appropriate accommodations for each course.
+- Give professors a copy of the ODS accommodation letter which verifies your disability status and communicates the appropriate accommodations for each course.

-- Follow the procedures required in order to receive the needed services in a timely manner.
+- Follow the procedures required to receive the needed services in a timely manner.

-- Communicate with the director when additional information is needed in order to provide an accommodation.
+- Communicate with the director when additional information is needed to provide an accommodation or academic adjustment.

 - Meet all academic and behavioral standards set by Westmont and individual faculty members.
-A faculty member will not modify essential course structure or grading policies because they have a student with a disability in their course.
+A faculty member will not modify essential course structure or grading policies.

 - Advise the director if there are any problems they perceive from faculty, staff or students regarding their accommodations or other disability related issues.